Internal Links

 astronauts were privileged to use that technology.
 In recent years a few astronauts

-NASA were interested......Here's the Saturn V launch clip on YouTube....
+NASA were interested in an ageing nerd......Here's a Saturn V launch clip on YouTube....

 YouTube Saturn V launch compilation